On iterates of rational functions with maximal number of critical values: Decompositions of iterates of rational functions

 Let $F$ be a rational function of degree $m\geq 2$.
-We denote by $\Mon(F)\subseteq S_m$ the monodromy group of $F$, and by $\deg_zF$ the multiplicity of $F$ at a point $z\in \C\P^1.$ The following two results are known.
-We include the proofs for the reader's convenience.
+We denote by $\deg_zF$ the multiplicity of $F$ at a point $z\in \C\P^1.$ The following two results are known.
+We include the proofs for the reader convenience.

 \bl \l{bl} Let $F$ be a rational function of degree $m\geq 2$.
 Then the following conditions are equivalent. \begin{enumerate}[label=\roman*)] \item The function is simple. \item The number of critical points of $F$ is equal to the number of critical values, and the multiplicity of $F$ at every critical point is equal to two. \item The number of critical values of $F$ is equal to $2m-2.$ \end{enumerate} \el \pr The equivalence $i)\Leftrightarrow ii)$ follows from the definition.
-Furthermore, the Riemann-Hurwitz formula \be \l{rh} 2m-2=\sum_{z\in \C\P^1}(\deg_zF-1)\ee implies that the number of critical points of $F$ does not exceed $2m-2$, and the equality is attained if and only if the multiplicity of $F$ at every critical point is equal to two.
-Since the number of critical values of $F$ does not exceed the number of critical points, this yields the implication $iii)\Rightarrow ii)$.
-Finally, \eqref{rh} implies that if the multiplicity of $F$ at every critical point is equal to two, then the number of critical points is equal to $2m-2$.
-Thus, $ii)\Rightarrow iii)$.
+Furthermore, it follows from the Riemann-Hurwitz formula \be \l{rh} 2m-2=\sum_{z\in \C\P^1}(\deg_zF-1)\ee that the number of critical points of $F$ does not exceed $2m-2$, and the equality is attained if and only if the multiplicity of $F$ at every critical point is equal to two.
+Since the number of critical values of $F$ does not exceed the number of critical points, this implies easily the equivalence $ii)\Leftrightarrow iii).$

 \bt \l{0} Let $F$ be a simple rational function of degree $m\geq 2$.
-Then $F$ is indecomposable, and $\Mon(F)\cong S_m.$ \et \pr Assume that \be \l{bcr} F=F_1\circ F_2,\ee where $F_1$ and $F_2$ are rational functions of degrees $m_1$ and $m_2.$ Since $F$ is simple, the number of critical values of $F$ is $2m_1m_2-2$, by Lemma \ref{bl}.
+Then $F$ is indecomposable, and $\Mon(F)\cong S_m.$ \et \pr Assume that \be \l{bcr} F=F_1\circ F_2,\ee where $F_1$ and $F_2$ are rational functions of degrees $m_1$ and $m_2.$ Since $F$ is simple, the number of critical values of $F$ is $2m_1m_2-2$ by Lemma \ref{bl}.
 On the other hand, it follows from \eqref{bcr} by the chain rule that the number of critical values of $F$ does not exceed $(2m_1-2)+(2m_2-2)$.
 Thus, implying that Therefore, at least one of the functions $F_1$ and $F_2$ has degree one.

-Since $F$ is indecomposable, the monodromy group $\Mon(F)$ of $F$ is imprimitive.
-Moreover, for any critical value $c$ of $F$, the permutation in $\Mon(P)$ corresponding to $c$ is a transposition.
+Since $F$ is indecomposable, the monodromy group $\Mon(F)$ of $F$ is primitive.
+Furthermore, for any critical value $c$ of $F$, the permutation in $\Mon(P)$ corresponding to $c$ is a transposition.
 Since a primitive permutation group containing a transposition is a full symmetric group (see \cite{wi}, Theorem 13.3), we conclude that $\Mon(F)=S_m.$